 What causes postpartum hair loss?

 When you are pregnant, your body produces high levels of estrogen and progesterone.
 Estrogen is a hair-friendly hormone that helps keep hair in the anagen (growth) phase for extended periods.
-This is why women find their hair is shinier, thicker, and fuller during pregnancy.
+This is why women find their hair shinier, thicker, and fuller during pregnancy.

 What does postpartum hair loss look like, and how long will it last?